Estonian Land Forces: Platoon

-A platoon (rühm) is a small military unit led by a non-commissioned officer (NCO) that is subordinate to an infantry company.
+A platoon (rühm) is a small military unit led by a commissioned officer that is subordinate to an infantry company.
 A platoon is bigger than a squad (jagu) but smaller than a company (kompanii).
 A platoon is one of the smallest military formations among the Estonian Ground Force infantry units.

 A platoon usually consists of thirty to fifty soldiers, and is further subdivided into squads.
 A platoon is composed of five squads of ten soldiers each, as well as a platoon leader (rühmaülem; in Defence League rühmapealik) who is usually a junior lieutenant (nooremleitnant).
 His second in command is known as a platoon sergeant (rühmavanem; in Defence League rühmapealiku abi).

 One platoon is meant to operate on a battlefield along with other platoons on a landscape no greater than 300 × 400 metres.
 There is no logistical support element in the structure of a platoon.
 The formation transport is usually made up by three to five tactical transport vehicles such as a Mercedes-Benz Unimog 435.

 Company

 A company (Kompanii) is a medium military unit led by a junior officer that is subordinate to an infantry battalion.
 A company is bigger than a platoon (rühm) but smaller than a battalion (pataljon).
 A company is one of the most basic military formation among the Estonian Ground Force infantry units.

 A company usually consists of 180 to 250 soldiers, and is further subdivided into platoons.
 A company is composed of five platoons of thirty to fifty soldiers each, as well as a company leader (kompaniiülem) who is usually a captain (kapten).
-His second in command is a lieutenant as an assistant of the battalion (kompaniiülema abi).
+His second in command is a lieutenant and he/she acts as an assistant of the company commander (kompaniiülema abi).

-One company is meant to operate on a battlefield along with other companies on a landscape no greater than 500 x 500 metres.
-There is a logistical support element in a company's structure based on a reserve platoon.
+One company is meant to operate on a battlefield along with other companies, on a landscape no greater than 500 x 500 metres.
+There is a logistical support element in a company's structure based on a reserve platoon and it is at company level one finds the first integral logistic support within a formation.
 The formation transport is usually made up by twenty tactical transport vehicles such as a Mercedes-Benz Unimog 435.